wiremock/wiremock.org/_docs/junit-jupiter.md

 ### Declarative

 In declarative mode this is done by setting the `proxyMode = true` in the annotation declaration.
-Then, provided your app's HTTP client honours the JVM's proxy system properties, you can specify different domain (host) names when creating stubs:
+Then, provided your app's HTTP client honours the JVM's proxy system properties, you can specify different domain (host) names when creating stubs.

+### Programmatic

+Proxy mode can be enabled via the extension builder when using the programmatic form.

+{% codetabs %}

+{% codetab Declarative %}

 ```java
 @WireMockTest(proxyMode = true)